caspersimon/youth-media/content/common_terms/Sesame street.md

-Sesame street is [[Academic educational media |academic educational media]] and mentioned several times.
+Sesame street is [academic educational media](Academic%20educational%20media%20) and mentioned several times.
 See linked mentions by clicking into this page.